silverstripe/silverstripe-linkfield/docs/en/09_migrating/02_gorriecoe-migration.md

 # Migrating from `gorriecoe/silverstripe-linkfield`

-> [!NOTE]
-> If your site is running Silverstripe CMS 4.x, upgrade to CMS 5 first.
-> Once you have finished upgrading to CMS 5, return to this guide and continue the linkfield upgrade.

 There are a few major changes between `gorriecoe/silverstripe-linkfield` and `silverstripe/linkfield`:

 1. Link types are defined via subclasses in `silverstripe/linkfield` as opposed to configuration within a single model.